 It may be a good choice for you if:

 - You can’t afford or don’t want to pay premiums.
 There are no premium costs for Part A. Part B premiums vary based on your income.
-In addition, you must meet deductibles ($1,288 for part A, $166 for part B) each year before Medicare kicks in.
-You’ll also have no out-of-pocket maximum to cap out your health care expenses.
+In addition, you must meet deductibles each year before Medicare kicks in.
+In 2020, those deductibles are $1,408 for part A $198 for part B.1 You’ll also have no out-of-pocket maximum to cap out your health care expenses.

 - You travel frequently.
 Because it is a nationally accepted program, you have access to care throughout the United States.
 That means you’ll pay no additional cost for going “out of network” because there is only one network: providers who accept Medicare.